-(1) A person must not attach or connect or permit to be attached or connected with the water supply network, any pipe, stop tap, or other apparatus, nor alter or repair any existing pipe or

-- (2) An Authorised Officer can approve any work with conditions, if it is carried out by a plumber holding a current practising licence issued under the Plumbers, Gasfitters, and Drainlayers Act 2006 and subsequent amendments or by any other person who has satisfied an Authorised Officer of their ability to carry out such work. - (3) All work must be carried in accordance with the approval.
+- 18.1 A person must not attach or connect or permit to be attached or connected with the water supply network, any pipe, stop tap, or other apparatus, nor alter or repair any existing pipe or fitting connected with the water supply network other than the re washing of taps, without authorisation. - 18.2 An Authorised Officer can approve any work with conditions, if it is carried out by a plumber holding a current practising licence issued under the Plumbers, Gasfitters, and Drainlayers Act 2006 and subsequent amendments or by any other person who has satisfied an Authorised Officer of their ability to carry out such work. - 18.3 All work must be carried in accordance with the approval.
 It is an offence against this Part of the Bylaw to carry out such works without an approval or in contravention of any conditions of an approval.